Penis and scrotum

 Neoplastic lesions of scrotum

-Editors: Antonio Cubilla, M.D. and Alcides Chaux, M.D. (see Author/Reviewers page)
+Reviewer: Antonio Cubilla, M.D. and Alcides Chaux, M.D. (see Reviewers page)

 Lobulated yellow mass